A Look Back at WordPress in 2018

 Looking at consolidation and acquisition, there are two notable transactions. iThemes being acquired by Liquid Web and StudioPress being purchased by the aforementioned WP Engine.
 From our perspective, these acquisitions and others like them help larger hosts accelerate their technical offerings and expand their appeal to customers.

-Of course this is just the tip of the iceberg for what we have available and planned for the future.
 If you have a digital initiative that needs help or you’d simply like to understand more about what is possibly when it comes to your web presence, we’d love to chat.
 Contact us here to learn more about how Pixel Jar can help.